GerHobbelt/owemdjee/README.md

 - [google-diff-match-patch](./google-diff-match-patch)
 - [google::marl](./google-marl) -- a hybrid thread / fiber task scheduler written in C++ 11.
 Marl uses a combination of fibers and threads to allow efficient execution of tasks that can block, while keeping a fixed number of hardware threads.
 - [googletest](./googletest)
+- [cxxtest_catch_2_gtest](../cxxtest_catch_2_gtest) -- quick & dirty converter from various test suites to googletest, i.e. allows us to use a single test framework, despite some libraries having been set up to use another, e.g. Catch2.
 - [gperf-hash](./gperf-hash)
 - [GraphicsMagick](./GraphicsMagick)
 - [gumbo-libxml](./gumbo-libxml)